-The general gist: a bicycle is a legal vehicle, entitled to the same rights and responsibilities as a car.
+A bicycle is a legal vehicle, entitled to the same rights and responsibilities as a car.
 One exception: bicycles are not allowed on highways.

 - Bicycles must be ridden in the same direction as traffic.

 - Bicycles are entitled to ride in the middle of the lane.
-You do not have to hug the shoulder.

 - Bicycles can be ridden on any city street, including streets without bike lanes or sharrows.